loudmouse/writing_prompt/README.md

 - creating a rake task
 - using CSV to import data from a csv file and persist it to the database
 - using a scope to access the word of the day
 - making a call to the Wordnik API to get the definition of a word
+- method delegation